rmsk2/rustpwman/README.md

 This is the command you will use the most.
 It asks for a password and then presents the text user interface which allows you to manage the password data.
 When using `rustpwman gui` with the `--backup` option it is possible to export the whole contents of the password file in plaintext to an HTML file.
 The purpose of this feature is to allow the user to create an offline backup of the password data in a widely supported file format which can either be stored digitally or in printed form.
-In order to mirror the behaviour of the `rustpwman dec` command the user is forced to enter the password of the data file independent of a possibly cached password.
-After a successfull data export `rustpwman` starts up in the usual fashion.
+In order to mirror the behaviour of the `rustpwman dec` command the user is forced to enter the password of the data file independently of a possibly cached password.
+After a successful data export `rustpwman` starts up in the usual fashion.

 ## The File menu
 The `File` menu contains the following entries.